-Memorial Day usually makes me think of cook outs and barbecue, but this year, I’ve been thinking about soldiers.
+Memorial Day usually makes me think of cook outs and barbecue, but this year, I’ve been thinking about the reason for the day, our fallen soldiers.
 Maybe it’s because I’ve been watching another Ken Burns documentary, this one about World War II.
-Or maybe its because I know how much being a soldier in that war meant to my dad.
+Or maybe it’s because I know how much being a soldier in that war meant to my dad.

-He came back from World War II with an Army tent, his canteen, mess kit, a gas mask, a fork and knife with U.S. stamped on its handle, a very rough wool army blanket and more.
-He never talked about the war until he was about 95.
+He came back from World War II with an Army tent, his canteen, mess kit, a gas mask, a plain metal fork and knife with U.S. stamped on its handle, a very rough wool army blanket, and more in a military storage trunk that sat in the basement.
+He never talked about the war until he was about ninety-five.
 All he would say was, “War is hell.”
-Then, suddenly at 95, it was all he wanted to talk about.
-We would walk into doctors offices and he would strike up a conversation with anyone who’d listen about the war.
+Then, suddenly, as if a switch flipped, it was all he wanted to talk about.
+We’d walk into doctors offices and he would strike up a conversation with anyone who’d listen about the war.
 But there was one story I’d never heard from him until about a year before he died.

 After training in Ft.
 Lewis Washington he went to Europe.
 He spent time in Brussels Belgium, Marseilles France, England and probably a few other places I can’t remember.
 My dad served as a medic in the war in the European theater.
 He was under Gen. George Patton.

-He said the thing that really got him was the day Gen. Patton showed up and was choosing men for a mission.
-My dad was one of the ones he picked.
-He was about 29 at the time, about 10 years older than the other guys, who used to call him Pop.
-Two younger soldiers who were his buddies said, “No, Pop, we’ll go — you’re too old for this kind of stuff.”
+He said he’ll never forget the day Gen. Patton showed up and was choosing men for a mission.
+It was called Task Force Baum.
+My dad was one of those chosen.
+He was about 29 at the time, 10 years older than most of the other guys, who used to call him Pops.
+Two younger soldiers who were his buddies said, “No, Pops, we’ll go — you’re too old for this kind of stuff.”

 He heard a few days later that his young friends had been killed in the mission and it left him wondering why they had to die and not him.

 One of my favorite memories of him was from my last visit with him in New Brighton.
-I’d been home and done as much as I could for him in the few days I had.
-He was very appreciative and it was a great visit.
-As I was leaving we had our usual hug and tearful goodbye.
+I’d done as much as I could for him in the few days I was there.
+He was very appreciative and our time together was lovely.
+As I was leaving, we had our usual hug and tearful goodbye.
 Normally, he’d walk me to the door and wait there, waving until I pulled away, but old age changed that.

-On Memorial Day, I salute him, and all the men and women who’ve fought and given their lives for our country.
+On Memorial Day, I salute him, and all the men and women who’ve fought and especially those who’ve given their lives for our country.
 I know I would’t be here without two of them.